wonsunahn/CS1632_RentACat_Cucumber/README.md

 of the APIs available to you to implement the StepDefinitions Java Cucumber steps.
 All the places to modify have been marked by // TODO comments.

-### Adding Steps in StepDefinitions.java for the "list cats and "rent cats" Features
+### Edit StepDefinitions.java for the "list cats and "rent cats" features

 Read the src/test/resources/edu/pitt/cs/rent\_a\_cat\_list\_cats.feature and src/test/resources/edu/pitt/cs/rent\_a\_cat\_rent\_cats.feature files to see if